✎ Technique: Orientation

 }

-CSS for setting every table-related element to be block-level, then for each "cell", use CSS generated content (:before) to apply the column header to label the content originally shown in each row:
+Change every table-related element to be block-level then for each "cell", use CSS generated content (:before) to apply the "column header" to label the content originally shown in each row.

 /* Max width will take effect for any screen smaller than 760px and also iPads specifically. */